djordon/queueing-tool/docs/overview.rst

 An example
 ----------

-Its probably best to become acquainted with queueing-tool by way of an example.
+It's probably best to become acquainted with queueing-tool by way of an example.

-Lets model the checkout process of a busy grocery store.
+Let's model the checkout process of a busy grocery store.
 People enter the store according to some random process, shop around for some time, and then checkout.
-They also arrive at greater frequency in the middle of the day.
-When it's time to checkout customers choose their checkout line by searching for the shortest line.
+They also arrive at a greater frequency in the middle of the day.
+When it's time to checkout, customers choose their checkout line by searching for the shortest line.
 They wait in line before receiving service from the checkout counter and when they're done they leave the store.